DanLos44/gitlab-cicd/README.md

 General
 ------------

-It implements a pipeline with gitlab CI-CD using a gitlab runner.
+It implements a pipeline with gitlab-CI using a gitlab runner.
 In each run it does the following:

 1)Runs tests on the container and on success pushes the image to gitlab container registry while using secrets from a vault server